SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/TreeFeed.md

 # Tree feed

-This dashboard feed allows the user to select one or more items in a tree view.
+This feed component allows the user to select one or more items in a tree view.
 The selectable items can be based on any data feed.

 To configure the component: